 When an employer is breaking the law and expecting employees to do the same, this puts these employees in a very difficult situation.
 Workplace retaliation is real for millions of Americans, especially when it comes to reporting illegal or criminal activity in the workplace.
-The best way to deal with this situation is by talking to your employer first and request help from a Sherman Oaks employee retaliation attorney.
+The best way to deal with this situation is by talking to your employer first and request help from an employee retaliation lawyer in California.

 Nobody goes to war unprepared.
 The same is true when you are involved in a legal battle against your employer.
 You should check state labor laws, your contract, and other resources to determine if your employer is truly breaking the law.
 If your workplace is unsafe, check with OSHA to figure out which laws can be applied to your specific situation.